 After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

-You can work with MS. Many people with it stay in their job for many years after they’re diagnosed.
+You can work with MS. Many people who have it stay in their job for years after they’re diagnosed.
 It varies greatly from person to person.
 In time, you may need to ask for accommodations so you can continue there.
 You may even find other kinds of work that you can do.

 The Effects on Your Job

-Now, or in the future, you may have some symptoms that make your work more difficult.
+Now, or in the future, you may have some symptoms that make it harder to work.

 - Double vision